Jntz/RuokalistaCommandLine/README.md

 Raffle off menu in this week

-Copy project, open your terminal, cd to project directory and run python main.py.
+Copy project, open your terminal, cd to project directory and run ```python main.py```.
 Required Python 2.

-Now it's only to finnish language
+Now it's only to finnish language.

+If you want to add recipes quickly check read_file.py file.
+Run program using the command: ```python read_file.py```.

 ##Features